Coronavirus (COVID-19): guidance for people at higher risk from COVID-19

 There is no 'once size fits all' advice and you should consider what is best for you and the necessary precautions you can take to minimise personal risk.

 Take advice from your GP, clinician/ specialist consultant if needed.

-If you are at higher risk from COVID-19, or have been previously identified as ‘clinically extremely vulnerable’ or ‘vulnerable you should work from home where this is possible.
+If you are at higher risk from COVID-19, or have been previously identified as ‘clinically extremely vulnerable’ or ‘vulnerable’ you are no longer being advised to work from home, in line with the rest of the population.

 Information and advice for employers and employees on COVID-19 and working safely across a range of workplace settings is available on the nibusinessinfo website.